 This attraction is located in the Magic Kingdom’s Fantasyland.

 Shopping: There is no gift shop associated with this ride.
-Tinker Bell’s Treasures, Pooh’s Thotful Shop, Sir Mickey’s and Fantasy Faire are located near-by in Fantasyland.
+Sir Mickey’s, Fantasy Faire and Hundred Acre Goods are located near-by in Fantasyland.

-Restroom: The nearest restroom is to the left (when facing the entrance to “it’s a small world”) just before you enter Liberty Square.
+Restroom: The nearest restroom is under the Tangled Tower just before you enter Liberty Square.
 The nearest Companion Restroom is located in the lower level of Cinderella’s Royal Table.

 Full Video Ride Through